 gluten-free zucchini chocolate chip cookies

-While typically cooking and baking with zucchini brings healthy to mind, there are plenty of gluten free zucchini recipes and desserts with a perfect mixture of nutrition and indulgence.
+While typically cooking with zucchini brings side dishes to mind, there are plenty of gluten free zucchini recipes and desserts with a perfect mixture of green veggies and indulgence.

 These cookies are reminiscent of breakfast cookies’ soft oatmeal texture included in my gluten-free cookbook.
 However, the maple syrup and absence of banana gives a chewy rather than cakey bite, with the slightest bit of crisp edges, similar to gluten-free chocolate chip cookies.